ToF-/Rent/Forth/Story.md

 ## Using the Dictionary: Arrays

-Obviously, we are not going to create 10000 variables to store the orders: we need a way to store several values starting at a given address.
+Obviously, we are not going to create 10001 variables to store the orders: we need a way to store several values starting at a given address.
 We do that by creating a new entry -- let's call it `ORDERS`, in the Dictionary:

     CREATE ORDERS ⏎ ok

-Then we must *reserve* the right amount of memory bytes to store our 10000 orders.
+Then we must *reserve* the right amount of memory bytes to store our 10001 orders.
 How much should that be?
 We are not sure yet.
 Let's suppose that an order will occupy no more than 8 bytes of memory.
-In fact 8 bytes is what it take to store an integer value -- called a *cell* -- in gforth, and we will have 10000 orders, thus:
+In fact 8 bytes is what it take to store an integer value -- called a *cell* -- in gforth, and we will have 10001 of these, thus:

-    MAX-ORDERS CELLS ALLOT  ⏎ ok
+    MAX-ORDERS 1+ CELLS ALLOT  ⏎ ok

 The word `CELLS` multiplies the value on the Stack by the standard size of a cell in bytes.